 The responses to many commonly asked questions that the NCA team receives are below.
 We will continue to update these FAQs as new information becomes available.
-If you have additional questions after reading this page, please contact NCA at firstname.lastname@example.org or (847) 491-3700 and we will respond quickly.
-(Last updated 8/26/2022)
+If you have additional questions after reading this page, please contact NCA at firstname.lastname@example.org or (847) 491-3700.
+(Last updated 3/1/2023)

 How do I schedule an appointment with a member of the NCA team?

 I have an immediate concern and can’t schedule an appointment.
 Is there another option for me?